Key Takeaways:

 Typographical Errors

-If there are any typos or printing errors on your documents, it could invalidate the entire visa application.
+Typos or errors on visa application documents may result in delays or even denial.
 Be sure to check and double check all documents through the visa application process.
 Specifically, check the spelling of the applicant’s name and birthdate.
 If there is an error or the documents don’t match, the visa application may be denied.
 This includes checking the information on the documents that are provided to the applicant from other agencies.

 Visa Proofreading